jahid45780/jahid45780/README.md

   <img src="https://profile-counter.glitch.me/jahid45780/count.svg?"  />
 </div>

-<h4 align="left">👋 About Me<br><br>Hi, I'm MD Jahid — a passionate MERN Stack Developer with a love for building scalable web applications.
+<h4 align="center">👋 About Me<br><br>Hi, I'm MD Jahid — a passionate MERN Stack Developer with a love for building scalable web applications.
 My expertise lies in creating dynamic, user-friendly experiences using technologies like MongoDB, Express.js, React, and Node.js.<br><br>💻 I have hands-on experience in:<br><br>    Building responsive web applications with React.js and Vue.js.<br>    Designing web-based calculators and interactive tools.<br>    Developing APIs and server-side logic with Node.js and Express.<br><br>🌱 I’m continuously learning and exploring new technologies to keep up with the ever-evolving web landscape.<br><br>🚀 Currently working on some exciting projects while contributing to open-source.<br><br>📫 Feel free to connect with me on LinkedIn or check out my portfolio.</h4>

 ###